 tracks an index, you might be better off using an unlisted managed

-stockbroker fees won't apply to each contribution, although other
+apply to each contribution, although other fees may apply.

 If you're selling you can work out the 'buy-sell spread' by

-subtracting the bid price from the NAV for the 'dollar spread' and
+subtracting the bid price from the NAV to calculate a 'dollar

-then dividing the 'dollar spread' by the 'bid price' for the
+spread' and then dividing the 'dollar spread' by the 'bid price' to